List of G.I. Joe: A Real American Hero characters: Taurus

 Taurus is a member of the G.I.
 Joe Team as one of Sgt.
 Slaughter's Renegades.
 His real name is Varujan Ayvazyan, and his rank is equivalent to that of sergeant E-5.
 Taurus was born in Istanbul, Turkey and was first released as an action figure in 1987, as part of a three-pack with Mercer and Red Dog.

 Taurus's primary military specialty is demolitions.
 He was a circus acrobat in Europe, doing occasional undercover work for INTERPOL.
 When the G.I.
 Joe top brass witnessed him breaking two-by-fours on his own face as part of his circus act, they recruited him for the Sgt.
 Slaughter's Renegades sub team on the spot.
 Taurus is fluent in a dozen languages, and has been cross-trained in explosives and mountaineering.
 The Renegades have a freedom of operation unmatched by the other Joes: they are not carried on the existing rosters of any existing military unit, there is no computer access to their dossiers, and they are paid through a special fund earmarked for "Pentagon Pest Control".
 This team has no official status, and its movements and activities are virtually unrestricted.
 However, this means that they get no credit when they succeed, and that the government can deny the Renegades' existence if they are caught.

 Taurus is seen in issue No. 32 of G.I.
 Joe: America's Elite (Feb 2007).
 He is fighting Cobra soldiers in his home city of Istanbul.
 Assisting him are the Joe soldiers Heavy Duty and Bombstrike.

 Taurus appeared in the animated film G.I.
-Joe: The Movie voiced by Earl Boen, as a member of Sgt.
-Slaughter's Renegades.
-He operates as an assistant drill sergeant.
+Joe: The Movie voiced by Earl Boen.
+He appears as a member of Sgt.
+Slaughter's Renegades and operates as an assistant drill sergeant.

 T'Gin-Zu

-T'Gin-Zu is the G.I.
-Joe Team's "Pile Driver" operator.
+T'Gin-Zu is a ninja who is the G.I.
+Joe Team's "Pile Driver" operator and member of Ninja Force.
 His real name is Joseph R. Rainone.
 His primary military specialty is Pile Driver vehicle operator.
 His secondary military specialty is ninja swords master.
 His birthplace is Somers, New York.
 T'Gin-Zu has studied martial arts for more than two decades.
-He has learned some of the secrets of the Arashikage ninja clan, and has spent time as a student of Storm Shadow, who considers him his most talented pupil.
-T'Gin-Zu has a developed a deep desire to single-handedly capture Cobra's band of 'Red Ninjas'.
+He has learned some of the secrets of the Arashikage ninja clan and has spent time as a student of Storm Shadow who considers him his most talented pupil.
+T'Gin-Zu has a developed a deep desire to single-handedly capture Cobra's band of "Red Ninja-Vipers".

 T'Jbang

-T'Jbang is the code name of Sam LaQuale.
+T'Jbang is a ninja and member of Ninja Force the code name of Sam LaQuale.
 He was born in East Greenwich, Rhode Island.
 He is a former member of the Arashikage clan founded by Storm Shadow, a ninja who is also his second cousin.
 He has crafted his own personal sword, designed for his secretive 'Silent Backslash' technique.
 T'Jbang is also skilled in piloting helicopters.